LuciusVH/Goatflix/README.md

 ### Media

-- The photos used in this site were obtained from ...
+- The hero picture is from [Unsplash](https://unsplash.com/photos/9mxoVvVQsEU).

 ### Acknowledgements